Akadeax/research-terrain-color-painter/README.md

 - Intensity multiplies the amount of weight the point's color has on the pixels within it's radius

-Combining both of these in practice results in an editor window like this:
+Combining these in practice results in an editor window like this:

 ![Image of Initial Editor Window](./RepoIMG/ref_first_editor.jpg)
 <br>
 <sub>*The 'Show Preview' toggle exists here to prevent stutters; changing values on a high-resolution while the preview is enabled will regenerate the texture for every change, which might cause lag on lower-end machines.*</sub>

-Now you can see each point we can place on the texture is defined by:
+Now each point we can place on the texture is defined by:
 - UV Coordinates
 - Color
 - Intensity